🇵🇰

 Is it safe to travel to Pakistan?

-What should I wear while traveling in Pakistan?
+What should I know about local customs and dress in Pakistan?

 Ready for Pakistan?